 First up, you need to check when Ramadan actually is.
 Ramadan is the ninth month of the Islamic calendar, during which it’s believed the Quran was revealed to the Prophet Muhammad.
 The Islamic calendar is lunar, so it shifts back a bit each year as measured by the Gregorian calendar.
-This year, Ramadan is June 18 to July 16.
-Next year, it will be June 6 to July 5.
-And in 2020, it will be April 24 to May 23.
+This year, Ramadan is May 6 to June 4.
+In 2020, it will be April 24 to May 23.
 (Note that the exact dates can vary by a day or two, depending on when the new moon is sighted and how you determine “start” and “end.”)

 How Ramadan is observed around the world varies, so you should research local laws and practices in advance.
-In some places, like in Dubai, it’s not allowed to eat or drink in public during daylight hours, whether you are observing the fast or not.
+“Some countries are closed to visitors during Ramadan while others are more welcoming,” says Anissa Helou, cookbook author, teacher, and chef who specializes in Middle Eastern and Mediterranean cuisine.
+In some places, like in Dubai, eating and drinking in public during daylight hours in not allowed, whether you are observing the fast or not.
 In others, like Istanbul, it’s more tolerated.
-You should check things like whether restaurants are open during the day, and the availability of alcohol.
+Check things like whether restaurants are open during the day, and the availability of alcohol.
 Bear in mind that the time between sunrise and sunset is a lot longer during the summer.

 Ramadan is a period of devotion, reflection, and charity.
 The most obvious manifestation of this will be the fast, which is one of the five pillars of Islam.
 People observing the fast will not eat, drink, or smoke between sunrise and sunset.
 Particularly devout practitioners may even avoid swallowing their own saliva.